Affinity programs and why they fail

 What United does no know is that I also have a premier status on American Airlines.
 I am an Executive Platinum with American and United just said goodbye to all of my business.

 Here is a bit of history.
 My local airport is a small regional one in Greensboro NC.
 Aside from a few select destinations like New York, Chicago, DC, Atlanta, Philadelphia and Dallas all flights require a connection.

 As my international business grew, I began to fly more and more on US Airway’s STAR Alliance partner United Airlines because they had great connections internationally through another partner airline Lufthansa.
 Over the years,

 This seems to happen to everyone.
-Affinity Programs lose relevance.
+Affinity Programs lose relevance

 What happened to me, as often happens to frequent flyers, is that my status with United grew and I tried to consolidate more of my flights with the airline to gain greater status.
 In an odd twist, United began to cut service from Greensboro at about the same time they acquired Continental Airlines.

 United eliminated direct flights to Houston (a Continental staple flight), took on the Newark connection route and eliminated all real United flights from my airport.
 In its place they flew only United Express flights from GSO (as Greensboro is known) which utilizes small regional jets and are owned by companies like GOJet and other regional carriers.

 The next shoe to drop occurred when US Air merged with American Airlines, thus eliminating the option of any connecting flights through Charlotte.
 American is part of the ONEWORLD Alliance and not the STAR Alliance.
 At the same time as this merger,

 Reliability of the on-time arrival of the connections was so bad that I took to always taking the earliest flight.
 Regardless of the length a layover I flew early because I was consistently missing my connections on United Express from Greensboro.

 The reduction in status did not make me want to try to book more flights with the airline in an attempt to regain status.
 It had the exact opposite effect.
 It made me angry with them.

 Suddenly I realized that my belief that I mattered to them was a figment of my own imagination.
 The affinity program was completely one-sided.
 They had no affinity for me.

 In measuring my value to the airline, they failed to take into account the sacrifices I made to remain loyal.
 They also failed to calculate the value my fellow employees brought to United by flying with me.

-The brand opportunity for affinity programs
+The branding opportunity for affinity programs

 Here then is the brand effect of affinity programs; the value of a member needs to be calculated as a lifetime benefit not a short term measure.
 Once a benefit is granted it should be considered long term because anything less than that is viewed as a punishment.

 It is possible that all affinity programs are incomplete or failed attempts at fostering loyalty.
 Often they begin to feel more like handcuffs than they do a life-line.
 The very act of specialness always requires that many be left out.

 Think about this for just a moment.
 How special would it feel to be a premier member only to find out that everyone had the same status and boarded at the same time?
 You see the conundrum.

 For the airlines the battle is defensive not offensive.
 They struggle to maintain loyalty and have very little to offer in the battle to steal market share.

 To make up for this they have created affinity programs that express no love for the customer or prospect and reward only short term investment.

 We have many choices in today’s world and most of us chose based upon short term values.
 Businesses, or rather brands must have a longer horizon.